 Get Your Dress Cleaned

-First thing's first, you'll definitely want to get your dress cleaned after the big day.
 Whether your wedding was indoors or outdoors, it's likely that your gown will get some wear and tear.
-Sweat, makeup, dirt and smudges could cover your dress.
+Sweat, makeup, dirt, and smudges could cover your dress.
 The best plan of attack is to get your dress professionally cleaned as soon as possible after your wedding to keep any stains from settling in.
-Even if your dress doesn't look soiled, it's a good idea to get it cleaned prior to... storage or resale.
+Even if your dress doesn't look soiled, it's a good idea to get it cleaned before storage or resale.

 If you're jetting off on your honeymoon right away, be sure to ask your Maid of Honor or even your Mother to take care of dropping your dress at the cleaners soon after the wedding day.
 This will help ensure that the cleaning is taken care of promptly to avoid any staining.